Benign prostatic hyperplasia (BPH), more commonly known as an enlarged prostate, affects

 Nettle root tea

+Chemicals present in stinging nettle root tea can interfere with some medications.
 You should also avoid taking nettle root with:

-Its tart and tangy flavor makes it easy to drink.
+Its tart and tangy flavor make it easy to drink.
 You can use dried or fresh hibiscus flowers to make the tea.
 Serve it hot or chilled with honey and a squeeze of fresh lemon.

 If you don’t want to drink cup after cup of green tea, there are other ways to include it in your diet.
 The possibilities are endless once you start to think outside the cup.